Cats & Dogs: Plot

-The Brody family's pet Bloodhound Buddy chases a cat and is captured by other cats in an ambush.
-Cats and dogs are revealed to be highly intelligent and tech-savvy enemies capable of speech, waging war with covert operatives while concealing their true colors from humankind.
-After an Anatolian Shepherd dog named Butch reports Buddy's capture to his superiors, the best canine agents are dispatched to complete Buddy's mission: to prevent the cats from making all humans allergic to dogs.
+Unbeknownst to humans, cats and dogs are, in reality, highly intelligent and tech-savvy enemies waging war on each other with covert operations.
+The Brody family find their pet Bloodhound Buddy has gone missing, yet unbeknownst to them Buddy was an agent tasked with ensuring Dr. Charles Brody completes his research into finding a cure for the allergy to dogs, and was in fact captured by enemy cats.
+When fellow agent, Anatolian Shepherd Butch, reports Buddy's capture to his superiors, canine agents are dispatched to help ensure Dr. Brody completes his research.

-At a local barn one month later, a litter of Beagle puppies mocks their youngest brother for trying to escape captivity.
-A Doberman Pinscher agent replaces the litter with a pack of Miniature Pinscher agents, failing to notice the youngest Beagle.
-Carolyn, the Brodys’ matriarch, arrives to adopt a new dog and selects the Beagle, naming him Lou after her son Scotty sarcastically suggests the name "Loser", as Scotty is not ready for a new dog because he still misses Buddy and believes he might still come back.

-After detonating an explosive trap laid by cats for Lou, Butch – mistaking him for a trained operative – brings him to the dogs' underground network, and introduces agents Peek, a Chinese Crested Dog, and Sam, an Old English Sheepdog.
-Butch quickly realizes Lou is not the agent he was expecting, but his superiors order him to train Lou himself due to lack of time to find a replacement.
-Lou is briefed on the origins of the conflict between cats and dogs, dating back to Ancient Egypt when cats ruled the world.
-Butch reveals that Buddy has escaped the cats and the spy trade, retiring to a condo in Boca Raton.
+One month later, Brody's wife Carolyn goes to adopt one of a litter of Beagle puppies.
+A Doberman Pinscher agent replaces the litter with a pack of Miniature Pinscher agents, failing to notice the youngest Beagle left behind.
+Carolyn adopts the Beagle puppy and names him Lou after her son, Scotty, sarcastically suggests the name 'Loser'.
+Scotty is immediately dismissive of Lou as he still believes Buddy might come back, when in fact he has escaped capture and retired to Boca Raton.
+After saving Lou from an explosive trap laid by cats, Butch – mistaking him for a trained operative – brings him to the dogs' underground network, and introduces agents Peek, a Chinese Crested Dog, and Sam, an Old English Sheepdog.
+Butch realizes Lou is not the agent he was expecting, but his superiors order him to train Lou himself due to lack of time to find a replacement.

-Meanwhile, Mr. Tinkles, a white Persian cat, plans to exploit the Brodys' patriarch Charles' research on dog allergies to conquer the world.
-His scheming is interrupted by Sophie, his comatose owner's maid, who enjoys dressing Tinkles in embarrassing costumes.
+The leader of the cats, Persian cat Mr. Tinkles, plans to exploit Dr. Brody's research as part of a plan to conquer the world.
 Tinkles orders his sidekick Calico, an Exotic Shorthair, to send Devon Rex ninjas to steal the research.
-Lou foils the theft and meets a former agent and Butch's ex-girlfriend Ivy, a Saluki who encourages him to bond with Scotty.

-Mr. Tinkles contracts a Russian Blue mercenary named Dimitri Kennelkoff, who tricks Lou and places a bomb on Brody's lab door.
-Kennelkoff battles Lou and Butch, damaging the Brodys' house until Butch disables the bomb and captures Kennelkoff.
-During the interrogation, the dogs recover a note by Mr. Tinkles from Kennelkoff's stomach.
+Lou foils the theft and meets a former agent and Butch's ex-girlfriend Ivy, a Saluki, who encourages him to bond with Scotty.
+When Dr. Brody believes he is on course to a breakthrough, Mr. Tinkles contracts a Russian Blue mercenary named Dimitri Kennelkoff to destroy the research.
+Kennelkoff battles Lou and Butch, damaging the Brodys' house and attempts to blow up Dr. Brody's laboratory, but Butch disables the bomb and captures Kennelkoff.